 Google Docs and Microsoft Office Online are definitely the easiest ways to edit documents on a Chromebook, but they can't open every file format.
 They also have limited functionality offline, and require uploading each file you want to work on.

 LibreOffice is an open-source office suite that works on a variety of desktop platforms.
-It includes a word processor (Write), a spreadsheet program (Calc), a presentation editor (Impress), a vector graphics editor (Draw), and other tools.
+It includes a word processor (Write), a spreadsheet program (Calc), a presentation editor (Impress), and a vector graphics editor (Draw).

 How to install